Naratzul/vellum/docs/overview.md

 # Overview

-Vellum is a scripting language created for Creation Kit.
-It's a rethinking of what Papyrus was.
-This is the basic overview of the language and its features.
+Vellum is a scripting language created for the Creation Kit.
+Vellum keeps compatibility with the Papyrus ecosystem and offers clearer syntax and tooling.

+For now, only the Skyrim PEX subset is supported.
+Support for Fallout 4 and Starfield is planned.

 ## Script declaration

 See [Inheritance](inheritance.md) for extending base scripts and script attachment.

-Put your script inside a .vel file.
+Put your script inside a **`.vel`** file.
 Classic hello world example in Vellum:

 ```swift
 script HelloWorld : ObjectReference {